-This ‘Top 10 Sweet Champagne’ chart is a curated list from our community.
+This top 10 sweet champagne chart is a curated list from our champagne app.
 The chart will be renewed every month.
-You can experience the different champagnes and learn more inside the champagne app.
-The selecting criteria for this ‘Top 10 Sweet Champagne’ chart are those champagnes, which have received the most member tastings – Updated on January 26, 2019.
+You can experience all the different champagnes and learn more inside the champagne app.
+The selecting criteria for this chart are those champagnes, which have received the most member tastings – Updated on March 2, 2019.

 Impérial ICE, Demi-Sec

 What is sweet champagne?

 One way of describing champagne is by its level of sweetness.
 Immediately after disgorgement, the champagne is filled with a ‘dosage’ or ‘liqueur d’expédition’ that is a mix of sugar and wine.
 Sweet champagne consists of a dosage that has more sugar pr. liter than the traditional sweetness level Brut (Less than 12 grams of sugar pr. liter).
 The amount of sugar added to the champagne determines whether it’s called; Extra Dry, Sec/Dry, Demi-sec or Doux.

 Types of sweet champagne

 The four types of sweet champagnes vary in their level of dosage.
 Below you find them listed in order from the dryest to sweetest.

 (Between 17-32 grams of sugar pr. liter)

 (More than 50 grams of sugar pr. liter)